 - My new website should bring me 10 new leads each day

 But sometimes, it happens that we jump in the frying pan before we take care of the small stuff.
-Quick decisions result in web texts that sound quite differently from what we intended… and the result is not so desirable.
+Quick decisions result in web texts that sound quite different from what we intended… and the result is not so desirable.
 Some practices have become so prevalent that people don’t even stop to think about the message words communicate to web visitors, and email signup forms end up as brash and insensitive as US Army conscription posters:

 Here’s a good example of how even professionals can make mistakes in optimizing the Email Signup Form so that it captures the attention of many, and convinces many of them to sign up.